Don’t Frack With California

 Uncontrolled, fracking emits large amounts of the potent greenhouse gas methane and other air pollutants.
 It undermines urgent efforts to head off catastrophic climate change.

 Fracking routinely employs numerous toxic chemicals, including methanol, benzene, naphthalene and trimethylbenzene.
 It can also expose people to harm from lead, arsenic and radioactivity that are brought back to the surface with fracking flowback fluid.
 It also requires an enormous amount of water — a single horizontal well can use more than 5 million gallons.
-Water-contamination problems associated with fracking have been documented in Pennsylvania, Ohio and Wyoming.
+Water-contamination problems associated with fracking have been documented in Pennsylvania, Texas, West Virginia, Ohio and Wyoming.

 Wildlife is also at risk.
 In California, the pollution and development associated with fracking threaten endangered species like the California condor, San Joaquin kit fox and blunt-nosed leopard lizard.